phillipwilhelm/woocommerce-subscriptions-gifting/README.md

 #### Shipping Address
 In addition to the differences between a typical subscription and a gifted subscription already discussed, when a gifted subscription is purchased, the shipping address of the subscription is set to the recipient's shipping address.
 This streamlines the process for customers proceeding through the checkout when purchasing subscription products for other users.

+*Additional Notes:*
+- *If the recipient does not have an account or has not set the shipping address on their account at the time of purchasing the subscription, the subscriptions shipping address will not be set and will display as NA.
+This will then be updated when the recipient logs in and enters their details*
-*Additional Notes: In order to maintain a gifted subscription's shipping address when manually renewing, the recipient's shipping address will automatically be entered into the checkout shipping fields.*
+- *In order to maintain a gifted subscription's shipping address when manually renewing, the recipient's shipping address will automatically be entered into the checkout shipping fields.*

 <img src="https://cldup.com/dMR6-BEByL-3000x3000.png" height="799" width="409">